-MEDINA needs to authenticate all the information sources to certify who provided, modified, or even deleted certain data related to evidence and/or assessment results.
+MEDINA needs to authenticate all the information sources to certify who provided, modified or even deleted certain data related to evidence and/or assessment results.
 This way, auditors can be sure that trusted sources have operated the MEDINA framework and no impostor source has ever replaced legitimate sources.
 In MEDINA, authenticity is a must.
 However, due to the assumption based on trusting all the MEDINA tools, authenticity of evidence and assessment results is given.
 Anyway, some additional secure authentication mechanisms, such as mutual authentication between different MEDINA components, could be added so that anyone outside the MEDINA system could provide information.

 Authorization: Authorization is the property that determines access levels or user privileges related to system resources including information.
 It is related to the access control techniques, granting, or denying access to a specific resource depending on the user identity.
+Although

-This is not the role of MEDINA as MEDINA is a framework used by auditors, with the same access levels or user privileges.
-All potential MEDINA users will have the same role: auditors.
+MEDINA is a tool developed and used by auditors, different access levels and user privileges have been defined for the different roles defined in the Authorization and Filtering concept in D5.4 [25].

 Non-repudiation: Non-repudiation is the ability to prove an event or action has occurred as well as to identify its originating entities in order to resolve disputes about the occurrence or non-occurrence of the event and who were the involved entities.
-In MEDINA, non-repudiation is very relevant in two senses.
+In MEDINA, non-repudiation is relevant in two senses.
 On the one hand, sources providing data (evidence and/or assessment results) should not be able to deny their involvement in MEDINA; once they provide data, they cannot deny their data provision.
 However, due to the assumption based on trusting all the MEDINA tools, non-repudiation is already guaranteed.
-On the other hand, sources accessing data (evidence and/or assessment results) should neither be able to deny their involvement in MEDINA; once they access data, they cannot deny the have read the data.
+On the other hand, sources accessing data (evidence and/or assessment results) should neither be able to deny their involvement in MEDINA; once they access data, they cannot deny their involvement in MEDINA; once they access data, they cannot deny the have read the data.

-5.1.5 Potential Attackers
+4.1.5 Potential Attackers